Industrial And Logistics

 What ownership should keep in view.

-Foundation, framing, cladding, and opening coordination under one shell strategy.
+Foundation, framing, cladding, and opening coordination under one shell strategy — with anchor-bolt layout verified against the vendor's framing package before the slab is poured.

-Site and utility sequencing that supports shell erection without downtime.
+Site and utility sequencing that supports shell erection without downtime — Georgetown limestone sites require early planning for crane pad placement and equipment access.

 Service detail